Ricccck/ReAnication/README.md

 # ReAnication

-This aap was created during my time as a student at Code Chrysalis.
+This aap was created during my time as a student at Code Chrysalis